xi/apca-introduction/analysis.md

 flare.
 So the physical interpretation might be incorrect.
 This would however explain why APCA reports lower contrast for darker colors.

-So far I like many of the ideas of APCA, but I am concerned by the [lack of publicly available evidence].
+So far I like many of the ideas of APCA, but I am not convinced that they are a significant enough improvement to justify breaking backwards compatibility.
+I am also concerned by the [lack of publicly available evidence].
 Then again, the new algorithm cannot really be evaluated without first making some policy decisions, e.g. which viewing conditions we are aiming for.
 I hope this analysis can support the community in figuring out what questions need to be answered.

 [Web Content Accessibility Guidelines]: https://www.w3.org/TR/WCAG21/
 [sRGB color space]: https://en.wikipedia.org/wiki/SRGB